What should I expect?

 What is FluxWagon?

-FluxWagon is our mobile stage, who often joins us on tour (FluxWagon won’t appear in our 2019 tour).
+FluxWagon is our mobile stage, who often joins us on tour.
 Fluxie looks like a circus wagon, at first… until just before showtime!
 Arrive at the performance site early to watch the ensemble transform FluxWagon into our stage.
 Check out our FluxWagon blog posts for more info.

 Have you done this kind of thing before?